Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: PROOF OF PROPOSITION

 Let us adopt Fig.~\ref{fig:05} labeling and let us suppose that the state $\ket{K_{n_i}}$ to be obtained must interconnect the clients of the right-most QLAN, which implies $n_i=n_2$\footnote{Clearly, the same final state shared among a set of $n_i'<n_i$ nodes can be obtained straightforwardly, by simply removing the undesired nodes with Pauli-$z$ measurements at their qubits.}.
 Accordingly, the final state must be the complete graph state $\ket{K_{n_2}}$, which corresponds to complete graph $K_{n_2} = (P_1, P_1^2)$, with $P_1$ defined in \eqref{app:1.3}.

-The proof follows by performing: i) $(n_1-1)$-Pauli-z measurements on the qubits stored at the clients of QLAN-1, and ii) a Pauli-$y$ measurement on the qubit stored at the super-node of the second QLAN.
-From \eqref{eq:11}, it results that the action of $(n_1-1)$-Pauli-z measurements is equivalent to remove all the client vertices in $P_2$ in \eqref{app:1.4}, which yields to the graph:
+The proof follows by performing: i) $(n_1-1)$-Pauli-$z$ measurements on the qubits stored at the clients of QLAN-1, and ii) a Pauli-$y$ measurement on the qubit stored at the super-node of the second QLAN.
+From \eqref{eq:11}, it results that the action of $(n_1-1)$-Pauli-$z$ measurements is equivalent to remove all the client vertices in $P_2$ in \eqref{app:1.4}, which yields to the graph:

+We observe that the graph $S'_{n_2+1}$ in \eqref{app:2.1} corresponds to a star graph connecting the vertices in the set $P_1 \cup \{\ddot{v}^1_1\}$, with the super-node $\ddot{v}^1_1$ being the center of the star.